ladybug-tools/ladybug-primer/text/components/Solar_Body_Parameters.md

 #### Inputs
 * ##### posture
 A text string indicating the posture of the body.
 Letters must be lowercase.
+Default is "standing".
 Choose from the following:

     - standing

     - seated

-    - supineDefault is "standing".
+    - supine
 * ##### sharp
 A number between 0 and 180 representing the solar horizontal angle relative to front of person (SHARP).
 0 signifies sun that is shining directly into the person's face and 180 signifies sun that is shining at the person's back.
 Default is 135, asuming that a person typically faces their side or back to the sun to avoid glare.
 * ##### body_az